 This file is used by main opencloud service:

-# Bullshit needed for collabora
+# csp file needed for collabora

 PROXY_CSP_CONFIG_FILE_LOCATION: "/etc/opencloud/csp.yaml"